siong1987/old-siong1987.com/_posts/2011-09-01-introducing-flochip.markdown

 * [SlurpMAG][6] - Online food magazine in Malaysia.
 * [PuffyLAB][7] - Online tees branding.

 Btw, we do take outside contracts as a source income to support our exploration on the web.

+## Contracts

-Projects that we have worked on:
+Contracts that we have worked on:

 * [ShoonFatt Biscuit Factory][8] - Web design, content management system and Facebook page management.
 * [Genting Casinos][9] - HTML/CSS Conversion and some basic javascript widgets.